Programme

 or decide to seek your own way.
 You will always be able to reach

-him on his mobile phone in case of need or get advice during
+him on his mobile phone in case of need, or to get advice during

 riding breaks.
 Think of him as your local source of

-support van with second guide to carry your luggage (one piece
+support van with second guide to carry your luggage from hotel

 to hotel, provide necessary assistance during the tour with